 - Saved searches

 - External as well as internal talent pipelines

 A readily configurable ATS allows your recruiting team to adapt and change at the speed of business, whether in response to corporate directives or market conditions.

 Along the same lines, a mature and robust ATS offers users an interface tailored or personalized based on their role.
-Recruiters, hiring managers, and talent acquisition leaders need very different things from a talent acquisition technology.
+Recruiters, hiring managers, and talent acquisition leaders need very different things from their talent acquisition technology.

-By selecting a tool with dashboards that can be configured to the needs of different types of users, you can facilitate user adoption, lower cost-to-hire, and accelerate productivity—all critical success metrics for your technology selection project.
+By selecting a recruiting tool with dashboards that can be configured to the needs of different types of users, you can facilitate user adoption, lower cost-to-hire, and accelerate productivity—all critical success metrics for your technology selection project.